-Derek Kruk talked about taking CGMA course Organic World Building and broke down the scene created during his training.
+Derek Kruk talked about taking the CGMA Organic World Building course and broke down the scene created during his training.

 Hello, my name is Derek Kruk and I am currently working as a 3D Artist at Wayfair in Boston, MA.
 I originally come from Columbus, Ohio.
 I studied at Ohio University, in Game Development.
 During my time at university, I interned at The Mill, and Jaunt VR as a 3D Artist.
 From there, I worked at a small company called The Soap Collective, working on a VR experience called Beyond Tokyo.
 My journey into digital art started in high school, when I was making some short video productions, and then steered more toward digital art when I arrived at University.
 My love for 3D only started to grow more while I was there, and continued as I interned for The Mill and Jaunt VR.